cltl/voc-missives/docs/install.md

 # Installation
+These are installation instructions for the java code.
+See the [tf documentation](../tf/README.md) for instructions concerning the python wrappers for TextFabric.

 ### Requirements
 The code is compatible with Java 8+.
 You will need maven and `xjc` to compile it.